comb0703/practice/yolov4/README.md

 # YOLOv4-NIA dataset

-This is the implementation of "[Scaled-YOLOv4: Scaling Cross Stage Partial Network](https://arxiv.org/abs/2011.08036)" using PyTorch framwork. using NIA dataset for small object detection
+This is the implementation of "[Scaled-YOLOv4: Scaling Cross Stage Partial Network](https://arxiv.org/abs/2011.08036)"using PyTorch framwork.

+using NIA dataset for small object detection

 To fit your datset, /data/coco.yaml and /models/yolov4-p5.yaml files have to be changed with your classes number